-Verizon Wireless gains total ownership of Mohave WirelessAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Wireless gains total ownership of Mohave WirelessAlex Wagner - Editorial Director of News and Content

 It looks like Verizon Wireless is kicking off its work week with a big purchase, as the big red carrier announced this morning that it now owns Mohave Wireless, an operator that serves northwest Arizona.
 Verizon recently completed its purchase of partnership interests in Mohave Wireless from Frontier Communications and Rio Virgin Telephone, giving it 100 percent control of Mohave.
 The exact terms of the details aren't being shared at this time.